FlavioACampos/galois-shannon-fano/README.md

 └── README.md          # This file
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-When contributing:

-1. Add tests for any new features
-2. Update documentation as needed
-3. Follow existing code style
-4. Ensure all tests pass

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.